timescale/docs/api/interpolated_duration_in.md

 ---
 api_name: interpolated_duration_in()
-excerpt: Calculate the total time spent in a given state from values in a state aggregate
+excerpt: Calculate the total time spent in a given state, interpolating values at interval boundaries if they don't exist
 license: community
 toolkit: true
 experimental: true